ralish/dotfiles/README.md

 * **Ease of setup**
   A long or manual installation or removal process is painful and time-consuming.
 An automated approach is essential so that installation is quick and easy, with removal similarly straightforward if this is desirable (e.g. on a shared access account).
 * **Portability**
-  It's all too easy for platform assumptions to seek into configurations.
+  It's all too easy for platform assumptions to seep into configurations.
 I've tried my best to avoid such assumptions so that all configurations work on platforms where the underlying application or library is supported, or at least degrade gracefully.

 Management
 ----------